 My Graphics Arts experience was a perfect platform that lead to learning about creating web sites and reviewing other sites.
 A good friend, and fellow webmaster, has said that I have "a calibrated eye" when it comes to placement of graphics, spacing, layout and design.

-The USS SAVAGE (DE/DER-386) web site has been in the works for over nineteen (19) years and still continues to expand.
+The USS SAVAGE (DE/DER-386) web site has been in the works for over twenty-two (22) years and still continues to expand.
 I am constantly searching for new sources and new information.
 Since the dedication of the WWII Memorial, I have received many new photographs and new information.

 Beginning in 2009, I found myself receiving requests from many Vietnam veterans needing proof of "boots on ground" in order to get service connected for their disabilities associated with Agent Orange.
 This has led to me spending more time at the National Archives pouring over Log Books from the ship.
 I am delighted to say that I have been of some help to several veterans.

 I would be extremely negligent if I did not publicly thank the late Samuel Loring Morison,

 Ensign, USNR, CIC/EMO, USS SAVAGE, 09/1967 - 11/1968 for his contribution of the complete Ship's History to this site.

 Creating this site has been one of the most rewarding experiences of my life.
 Before my Daddy (Gerald O. Day) died in March of 2002, we spent hours and hours of quality time together.
 This time turned out to be the most precious gift I ever received from him.
 My Pop had never talked about his WWII experiences very much before this.
 He was and continues to be my hero.

 I can remember being a small child and cuddling up with him to watch WWII movies, but he never revealed much of what he did in the Coast Guard or Navy.